zianglih/OoO-Processor-Report/README.md

   - Allow deeper pipeline, trade latency for throughput and clock
   - Give a unified interface for rollback cancellation detection and trigerring
 - Use the provided parallel priority selector instead of huge for loops
+- Split Unified Load Store Queue to further reduce its size and thus the forward logic complexity

 ## Social Impact